zhumingcheng697/Backstop-Playwright/README.md

 **This is a fork of BackstopJS.
 This version uses Playwright instead of Puppeteer as the engine.**

-This version *should* works exactly like BackstopJS except you can explicitly declare a compatible browser type by specifying the `browserType` parameter `engineOptions` in your `backstop.json` config file, which accepts three values `"chromium"`, `"firefox"`, and `"webkit"`.
-The default browser type will be Chromium if unset.
+This version *should* work exactly like BackstopJS except you can explicitly declare a compatible browser type by specifying the `browserType` parameter `engineOptions` in your `backstop.json` config file, which accepts three values `"chromium"`, `"firefox"`, and `"webkit"`.
+The default fallback browser type will be Chromium.

 ```
 "engineOptions": {